Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Quasi-score test

 \section{Quasi-score test}

 In this section, we consider another test without assuming a parametric super-population model.
 In the context of generalized linear regression analysis with survey data, \citet{rao1998quasi} developed a design-based test procedure using regression model assumptions in the super-population model.
-Let $y$ be the study variable of interest and $\bx$ be the vector of auxiliary variables that is used in the regression model.
-Suppose that the super-population model satisfies

-for known function $\mu( \cdot)$ with unknown parameter $\btheta$.
-Also, we assume a ``working'' model for the variance
+Let $y$ be the study variable of interest and $\bx$ be the vector of auxiliary variables used in the regression model.
+Suppose that the super-population model satisfies $ E( Y_i \mid \bx_i) = \mu ( \bx_i; \btheta) $ for known function $\mu( \cdot)$ with unknown parameter $\btheta$.
+Also, we assume a ``working'' model for the variance $ V( Y_i \mid \bx_i) = V_0 ( \mu_i) $ with known $V_0( \cdot)$ and $\mu_i = \mu ( \bx_i; \btheta)$.
+Under this setup, a consistent estimator of $\btheta$ can be obtained by solving the quasi-score function of $\btheta$ given by